A Dynamic Mode Decomposition Extension for the Forecasting of Parametric Dynamical Systems: Methods

 Consider the $r$-ranked singular value decomposition of $\matr{X} \approx \matr{U}_r \matr{\Sigma}_r \matr{V}_r^*$ \cite{quarteroni}.
 Since the matrix $\matr{U}_r$ is orthogonal, we take the low-rank projection $\matr{\widetilde{A}} \in \mathbb{R}^{r \times r}$ of the operator $\matr{A}$ onto the subspace spanned by the columns of $\matr{U}_r$:

 Note that this computation does not involve the evaluation of the unprojected operator $\matr{A}$.
-It can be shown that the eigenvalues of $\matr{A}$ are the same of $\matr{\widetilde{A}}$, and that the eigenvectors of the full operator are obtained from those of the low-rank one \cite{dmd}.
-Since the eigendecomposition of the low-rank operator involves a tractable computation due to the low dimensionality of the matrix $\matr{\widetilde{A}}$, we obtained the eigendecomposition of $\matr{A}$ through the manipulations of low-rank matrices.
+It can be shown that the eigenvalues of the full-dimensional operator $\matr{A}$ are the same of the low-dimensional operator $\matr{\widetilde{A}}$, and that we can use the eigenvectors of the former to compute the eigenvectors of the latter \cite{dmd}.
+Since the eigendecomposition of the low-rank operator involves a tractable computation due to the low dimensionality of the matrix $\matr{\widetilde{A}}$, the eigendecomposition of the full-dimensional operator $\matr{A}$ is easily obtainable through the manipulation of low-rank matrices.